grenaud/SAFARI/README.md

 ## Damage Matrix (.prof) File Format

+SAFARI requires to have initial estimates of the damage rates for the 5' and 3' end of the aDNA fragments.
+However, this is difficult to obtain a priori.
+There are a ways you can solve this:

-Initial damage profile estimates can be obtained by first aligning to a linear reference and then running bam2prof (https://github.com/grenaud/bam2prof).
+1) Initial damage profile estimates can be obtained by first aligning to a linear reference and then running bam2prof (https://github.com/grenaud/bam2prof).

+2) Use damage rates previously estimated on other samples.
+We have provided in the `profs` directory a number of such profiles from  high-visibility papers for samples of various ages sequenced with various library protocols.
+Of course, preservation conditions will affect these profiles as well.

-To illustrate the format an example damage matrix file is provided below.
+To illustrate the format an example damage matrix file is provided below for the 3' end.

 ```
 A>C     A>G     A>T     C>A     C>G     C>T     G>A     G>C     G>T     T>A     T>C     T>G